debanshup/authentication_system/README.md

 # Email Functionality
 ---

 This project uses the [SMTP_SERVER](https://github.com/debanshup/SMTP_SERVER) to send emails.
-The email functionality has been implemented in the [`src/helper/mailer.ts`](src/helper/mailer) directory.
+The email functionality has been implemented in the `src/helper/mailer.ts`.

 For more details about the SMTP server, refer to the official repository: [SMTP_SERVER on GitHub](https://github.com/debanshup/SMTP_SERVER).